Jukebox History 1888-1913

 big machines.
 One of them was friction amplification according to the patents

-A popular definition of amplification by friction is that an amber wheel
+definition of amplification by friction is that an amber wheel connected to the

-connected to the feed-screw rotates, while the phonograph is in operation, and
+feed-screw rotates, while the phonograph is in operation, and rubs a friction

-rubs a friction shoe, which is a simple strap of partially vulcanized rubber.
+shoe, which is a simple strap of partially vulcanized rubber.
+As the stylus

-As the stylus moves up and down in the groove the tension on the shoe changes
+moves up and down in the groove the tension on the shoe changes affecting the

-affecting the amount of friction between the shoe and the wheel.
-The increased
+amount of friction between the shoe and the wheel.
+The increased friction

-friction between the wheel and the shoe gives the stylus a little aid in
+between the wheel and the shoe gives the stylus a little aid in tugging the

-machine played three-minute cylinders, and it was, so it seems, exported for
+played three-minute cylinders, and it was, so it seems, exported for the

-Manufacturing Co. at South Jefferson Street in Chicago was also known as The
+Co. at South Jefferson Street in Chicago was also known as The Victor Novelty

-Victor Novelty Works from around 1904 until the name changed to Eagle
+Works from around 1904 until the name changed to Eagle Manufacturing Co. in

 Another